 Why Trust The Spruce?

 This article was written by Leah Rocketto, a writer who has spent years covering home care for various publications, including The Spruce, Insider, and Bustle.
-To better understand how portable dryers operate, Leah spoke with Stephanie Dickson, an online merchant for Home Depot.
+To better understand how portable dryers operate, she spoke with Stephanie Dickson, an online merchant for Home Depot.
 Using this expert knowledge, she looked into the capacity, cycle options, and controls of the market’s most popular portable dryers.
-Leah prioritized affordable options that could handle larger laundry loads without leaving clothes moist or wrinkled.
+Rocketto prioritized affordable options that could handle larger laundry loads without leaving clothes moist or wrinkled.